megastep/makeself/index.md

   * **v2.1.6:** Replaced one dot per file progress with a realtime progress percentage and a spining cursor.
 Added --noprogress to prevent showing the progress during the decompression.
 Added --target dir to allow extracting directly to a target directory.
 (Guy Baconniere)
   * **v2.2.0:** First major new release in years!
 Includes many bugfixes and user contributions.
 Please look at the [project page on Github][10] for all the details.
   * **v2.3.0:** Support for archive encryption via GPG or OpenSSL.
 Added LZO and LZ4 compression support.
 Options to set the packaging date and stop the umask from being overriden.
 Optionally ignore check for available disk space when extracting.
 New option to check for root permissions before extracting.
+  * **v2.3.1:** Various compatibility updates.
+Added unit tests for Travis CI in the GitHub repo.
+New --tar-extra, --untar-extra, --gpg-extra, --gpg-asymmetric-encrypt-sign options.

 ## Links

   * Check out the ["Loki Setup"][11] installer, used to install many Linux games and other applications, and of which I am the co-author.
-Since the demise of Loki, I am now the official maintainer of the project, and it is now being hosted on [icculus.org][13], as well as a bunch of other ex-Loki projects (and a lot of other good stuff!).
+Since the demise of Loki, I am now the official maintainer of the project, and it is now being hosted here on GitHub.
   * Bjarni R. Einarsson also wrote the **setup.sh** installer script, inspired by Makeself.
 [Check it out !][14]

 ## Contact